kitschpatrol/mdat-plugin-example/readme.md

 <!-- example -->
 ```

-Then run the `mdat` CLI command on your Markdown file to expand the rule and embed the diagram:
+Then run the `mdat` CLI command on your Markdown file to expand the rule:

 ```markdown
 <!-- example -->